Khalidhassan3011/bd_info/README.md

 }
 ```

-# Contributing
+# Bugs or Requests
 Contributions to improve and expand this package are welcome!
-If you have suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/Khalidhassan3011/bd_info)
+If you have suggestions, bug reports, or feature requests, please open an [Issue](https://github.com/Khalidhassan3011/bd_info).